SoftwareAG/c8y-docs/content/oee/oee-dashboards-bundle/machine-dashboard.md

 Click **Edit configuration** at the right of the top menu bar to edit the machine profile in the profile configurator, see [Creating machine profiles](/oee/oee-administration/#machine-profiles).
 This link is only visible if the user has a role assigned with the Oeeconfigurator Amin permission enabled.

->**Info:** To access the OEE Dashboards, the Oeeconfigurator type Read or Admin permissions need to be enabled for the user/role.
+>**Info:** To access the OEE Dashboards, the required permission “Oeeconfigurator” with type “READ” or “ADMIN” need to be enabled for the user/role.
 Without the required permission you might see error messages or not see any data in the Machine dashboard.

 #### Time period and resolution